#11 Delivering Purpose and Profit

 In this Episode

-What does it mean to be a purposeful business?
+What is a purposeful business?
 Often people think about purpose as being about altruism, so a purposeful business is an altruistic one.
 But actually, that's not what that word means - the word purposeful means targeted and focus.
 A purposeful meeting, is a meeting with an objective.
 For a company, a purpose is “how is the world a better place with the company being here?”
 And the answer for this must be focus. (…) it helps to know what do to, but also what not to do.

-Where should leaders start steering organisations towards a more purpose-driven approach?
+How do you create a more purpose-driven organization and approach?
 Everybody should come up with a personal mission statement (…) something that just describes what you want to achieve in life.
 And, once you've come up with that mission statement, which should be short and focused, then you can think about, well, what are the things that I'm doing, which are not actually helping me on that statement?
 And what are the other things that I need to be doing more in order to make sure that I am fulfilled this?